jacinder/jacinder/README.md

 👋 Hi there!
 -------------
-I'm GOEUN LEE, an undergraduate at Handong Global University.<br>
+I'm Goeun Lee, an undergraduate at Handong Global University.<br>
-I'm interested in DL & ML and Embedded System.<br>
+I'm interested in DL & ML and Devops Engineering.<br>

 👩🏻‍💻Experience & Education
 -------------